 What's happened

-Alexia Moore, a woman in Georgia, is charged with murder after reportedly performing a self-managed abortion.
-The case follows Georgia's 2019 law banning most abortions after six weeks, with prosecutors alleging she had a pregnancy beyond that point.
-Moore is currently jailed awaiting trial.
+Alexia Moore, a woman in Georgia, was charged with murder after reportedly performing a self-managed abortion.
+The case follows Georgia's 2019 law banning most abortions after six weeks.
+Moore is currently jailed, with her bail set at $1, amid legal debates over the charges and the law's application.

 What's behind the headline?